interlockjs/interlock/docs/extensibility.md

 ## getBundles

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.
+This is an **asynchronous promise plugin**.
+This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../lib/compile/index.js#L36-L57).
+This Pluggable's definition can be found [here](../lib/compile/index.js#L36-L60).

 ## getModuleMaps